The ultimate guide to managing email signatures in the hybrid workplace

-It wasn’t that long ago when ‘work’ was considered a place to go rather than something to do.
+It wasn’t that long ago when ‘work’ was thought of as a place to go rather than something to do.
 That’s been shaken up by a host of social and economic factors so that, today, most work can be carried out regardless of location.

-The hybrid workplace supports people who wish to split working in the office with working elsewhere.
-Also referred to as a hybrid workspace, the hybrid workplace is hard to pin down as a physical entity.
-Instead, it is the sum of tangible workspaces that may be inside or outside a corporate location, the connections that bind them, and the software and other technologies that unify them.
-It’s a concept; a model unique to how each organization enables their workers in everything they do, no matter where they are.
+The hybrid workspace supports people who wish to split working in the office with working anywhere else.
+Also referred to as a hybrid workplace, the hybrid workspace is hard to pin down as a physical entity.
+Rather it is the sum of tangible workspaces that may be inside or outside a corporate location, the connections that bind them and the software and other technologies that unify them.
+It’s a concept; a model that is unique to how each organization enables their workers in everything they do, no matter where they are.

-Hybrid workplaces are now typical in all business sectors and a feature of the digital economy, empowering individual ‘knowledge workers’ to contribute and collaborate irrespective of other commitments that may limit doing 9–5 hours or commuting long distances.
+Hybrid workspaces are now common in all business sectors and a feature of the digital economy, empowering individual ‘knowledge workers’ to contribute and collaborate irrespective of other commitments that may limit doing 9–5 hours or commuting long distances.

-Hybrid workplaces are also common in education, enabling students to extend their learning and deliver work assignments in a single environment, a hybrid between classrooms, libraries, the home, and anywhere else the individual may be located.
+Hybrid workspaces are also common in education, enabling students to extend their learning and deliver work assignments under the auspices of a single environment which is a hybrid between classrooms, libraries, the home and anywhere else the individual may be located.

-What’s the difference between a hybrid workplace and a remote workplace?
+What’s the difference between a hybrid workspace and a remote workspace?

-A remote workspace differs from a hybrid workplace by excluding the facility to be office based.
+A remote workspace differs from a hybrid workspace by excluding the facility to be office based.
 The distinction matters little from a technical standpoint because IT systems and networks are primarily concerned with what users are doing (and being who they claim to be) rather than where they are.
-However, the difference is more important at a human level because coming into the office affords opportunities to meet with and spend time with colleagues.
-This can be valuable for the effectiveness of certain kinds of meetings and to make remote workers feel less isolated.
+However, the difference is more important at a human level because coming into the office affords opportunities to meet with and spend time among colleagues.
+This can be valuable both for the effectiveness of certain kinds of meetings and to make otherwise remote workers feel less isolated.

-Another critical point is that the “hybrid workspace” can be used as a handy catch-all description for enabling hybrid working.
+Another key point is that the “hybrid workspace” can be used as a handy catch-all description for the enablement of hybrid working.
 It brings to mind the idea of something amorphous capable of stretching across virtual and physical domains to envelop individuals with the same capacity to work.
 Someone speaking of “my hybrid workspace” is describing a universal capability, whereas some referring to “my remote workspace” could just as easily be talking about the devices and furnishings of (for example) their home office.

-Arguably, a ‘remote workspace’ is also somewhat less helpful as a definition because it logically describes a singular location where an individual can work and an infinite number of places.
+Arguably, a ‘remote workspace’ is also somewhat less helpful as a definition because it logically describes both a singular location that an individual can work as well as an infinite number of locations.

 How have companies adapted to hybrid and remote work?